 As a dummy clip will also be in contact with baby's mouth at some point, it is important to consider the material used.
 Organic cotton dummy clips are a great option as no toxic chemicals are used in the production of organic cotton, and it's also an environmentally friendly material.
 Similarly, medical grade silicone pacifier clips are also a more sustainable alternative.
 In any case, ensure that the pacifier clip has passed safety standards and is cleaned regularly.

-Hopefully you feel more equipped to purchase a dummy for your little one having read through this blog post.
-While you're here, why not take a look at our range of HEVEA and FRIGG natural rubber baby dummies.
+Hopefully you feel more equipped to purchase the best dummy for a newborn having read through this blog post.
+While you're here, why not take a look at our range of BIBS, HEVEA and Natursutten natural rubber baby dummies.

 The HEVEA natural rubber dummies are moulded entirely from one piece of rubber including the teat.
-This means they are less likely to break into pieces, causing a hazard for baby and are much more hygienic than dummies with multiple parts.
+This means they are less likely to break into pieces, causing a hazard for baby and are super hygienic.
 They are also designed with ventilation holes on the shield which is important to prevent skin irritation around baby's mouth.

 Suitable from birth, available in a variety of different colours and in multiple teat shapes, they are a stylish eco-friendly option for your baby!